AI Control Architecture

 Deterministic Control

-The requirement that institutional authority is finalized before any downstream operational impact is initiated.
+The requirement that governed authority is finalized before any downstream operational impact is initiated.

 Outcome Verification

-Validation of AI-proposed actions against institutional constraints, including financial and resource boundaries.
+Validation of AI-proposed actions against defined constraints, including financial and resource boundaries.

 Institutional Traceability